yamennassif/bashrc/README.md

 ## Description
 This is my used bashrc file on ubuntu.
-It has many usefull (common) aliases such as q (exit) and cs (clear and list files), a way to go through directories, exporting some default values
+It has many usefull (common) aliases such as q (exit) and cs (clear and list files), a way to go through directories, exporting some default values. very usefull for new comers to linux or fresh installments on servers or even experienced people ;)

 ## Installation
 1. Download the file or git clone this repo.